Trusted WordPress tutorials, when you need them most.

 phpMyAdmin link in Bluehost

 This will launch the phpMyAdmin app.
-It is a database management tool, and we will be using it to directly change the admin email address in the WordPress database.
+It is a database management tool, and we will use it to change the admin email address directly in the WordPress database.

 In the phpMyAdmin window, you will see your database listed in the left column.
 Clicking on it will show you all the tables inside it.
 You need to locate the _options table and click to open it.